| |

 Egg Whites

-When cooked, the egg whites in this recipe really help give this granola that characteristic crunch.
+When cooked, the egg whites in this recipe help give this granola that characteristic crunch.
 I am always looking for ways to use up extra egg white from using the yolks in making our homemade vanilla ice cream.
 This nut free granola recipe fits the bill!

 Brown Sugar